mobizt/mobizt/README.md

 Ban US and NATO Members

-All of my libraries are not allowed to used by people from US and NATO members nations.
+All of my libraries are not allowed to used by people from US and NATO members government.